Director, Office of Research Ethics and Integrity

 (b) Reporting and recording of authorship

-- When there is more than one co-author of a research output, one co-author (by agreement amongst the authors) should be nominated as executive author of the whole research output and should take responsibility for record keeping regarding the research output.
+When there is more than one co-author of a research output, one co-author (by agreement amongst the authors) should be nominated as the corresponding author of the whole research output and should take responsibility for record keeping regarding the authorship of the research output.

 (c) Resolving conflicts over authorship